Battery-Intelligence-Lab/dtw-cpp/joss/paper.md

 After solving this integer program, the non-zero entries of $B$ represent the centroids and the non-zero elements in the corresponding columns in $A$ represent the members of that cluster.
 In the example in Figure 3, the clusters are time series 1, **2**, 5 and 3, **4** with the bold time series being the centorids.

 Finding global optimality can increase the computation time, depending on the number of time series within the dataset and DTW distances.
-Therefore there is also a built in feature to cluster using k-Medoids, as is used in other packages such as DTAIDistance. k-Medoids is often quicker as it is an iterative method, however it is subject to getting stuck in local optima.
+Therefore there is also a built in feature to cluster using k-Medoids, as is used in other packages such as DTAIDistance (@meert2020wannesm). k-Medoids is often quicker as it is an iterative method, however it is subject to getting stuck in local optima.
 The table in [Comparison](#comparison) shows the timing and memory performance of both MIP clustering and k-Medoids clustering cmpared to other packages.

 # Comparison